-Choosing The Style And Method Of Making Cabinet Door
+Choosing The Style And Method Of Making A Cabinet Door

 Barker Door usually has a special price point for their Shaker Style Door and it is a very popular style for high-end kitchens.
 So I filled out a measurement and spec sheet on their website platform.
-The cost for my kitchen came to approximately $1,200.
+The quoted price for my kitchen doors and drawer fronts came to approximately $1,200.

 Instead of having doors made, I made the labor intensive choice to make my own.
 I chose the mitered joint method, whereby each end piece is cut with a 45 degree angle to join with the opposing piece (See diagram).
 What made the joint work was use of a power tool called a Biscuit Joiner.
 This allows for a slot to be cut into each miter with a small horizontal circular saw blade.
 Then a special biscuit is inserted with glue and the 2 pieces then are locked together.

 Biscuit: An oval-shaped, highly dried and compressed wooden biscuit (beech or particle wood) that is inserted into a slot cut by a Biscuit Joiner and covered with glue, or glue is applied in the slot.
 The biscuit is immediately placed in the slot, and the two boards are clamped together.
 The wet glue expands the biscuit, further improving the bond.

 Making The Cabinet Doors

 I was fortunate enough to find the door style material ready-made at Lowe’s.
 They had 2-1/2″ x 3/4″ Poplar in 10′ lengths, exactly what I was looking for.